 It is usually a good idea to have a pair of heat resistant gloves for removing peephole plugs and unloading the kiln.
 If you intend to observe witness cones while the kiln is firing you should wear shaded safety glasses.
-See parts.pdf in the PARTS section of your manual.
+See hotkilns.com/accessories.